kalvink/TowerDefense/README.md

-# TowerDefense
+# TowerDefense - Jan 17th 2013
 A tower defense game for my final Grade 12 project

-A "tower defense" game is a game in which the objective is to prevent an army of enemies from reaching the player's base, as they advance by way of a predetermined path.
-This is done by setting up a variety of upgradeable towers that automatically fire on the advancing enemies.
-The player is afforded a bird's eye view of the entire map, and their construction and upgrading of towers is limited by a form of currency.
-The game ends if 20 enemies reach the player's base.
-The player may advance to the next stage by eliminating all of the enemies before all 20 lives are lost.
-Each stage is a greater challenge than the last; the enemy's health, speed or numbers will increase as each stage is cleared.
+ * HOW TO PLAY: Tower Defense game consists of having to prevent enemies from reaching the player's base by using towers with fixed ranges to attack the enemies.
+The game ends when 20 enemies have reached the player's base.
+In order to win you will have to kill a certain amount of enemies before you run out of 20 lives.

 Credits for tutorial:
 http://www.youtube.com/watch?v=Euiqdd09n68